Republicans who won't be coming back to Congress after 2018 midterm elections

 Issa, 64, only barely won re-election in 2016.
 He beat his Democratic challenger, Douglas Applegate, by less than one percentage point for California’s 49th congressional district.

-This seat was already seen as a toss-up that could potentially go to a Democrat in 2018, even prior to Issa’s impending retirement.
+This seat was seen as a toss-up that could potentially go to a Democrat in 2018, even prior to Issa’s impending retirement.

 “Representing you has been the privilege of a lifetime,” Issa, who has been in Congress since 2001, said in a statement.